November 7th, 2007

 May 20th, 2011

-The Wingnuts and El Paso Diablos set an American Association record for longest game by duration.
+The Wingnuts and El Paso Diablos set a then-American Association record for longest game by duration.
 The 15-inning contest takes five hours and 22 minutes, and is split over two calendar days due to the league’s curfew rule.
 Wichita scores twice in the bottom of the 15th to win 9-8.
-Wingnuts pitchers also set a league record with 22 strikeouts.
+Wingnuts pitchers also set a then-league record with 22 strikeouts.

 July 10th, 2011

-Rookie right-hander Chad Sherman pitches a two-hit shutout versus the Shreveport-Bossier Captains and strikes out a Wingnuts record 12 batters.
-Following the game, the Wingnuts re-acquire right-hander Derek Blacksher from the Fort Worth Cats in exchange for outfielder Ryan Patterson.
+Rookie right-hander Chad Sherman pitches a two-hit shutout versus the Shreveport-Bossier Captains and strikes out a then-Wingnuts record 12 batters.

 July 12th, 2011